The scope of this page is swallowing disorders in adults (18+). See the Dysphagia Evidence Map for summaries of the available research on this topic.

 SLPs use instrumental techniques to evaluate oral, pharyngeal, laryngeal, upper esophageal, and respiratory function as they apply to normal and abnormal swallowing.
 Instrumental procedures are also used to determine appropriateness and effectiveness of treatment strategies.

-In clinical settings, SLPs typically use one of two types of instrumental evaluation: the videofluoroscopic swallowing study (VFSS) or the fiber-optic endoscopic evaluation of swallowing (FEES).
+In clinical settings, SLPs typically use one of two types of instrumental evaluation: the videofluoroscopic swallowing study (VFSS) or the flexible endoscopic evaluation of swallowing (FEES), sometimes also called fiber-optic endoscopic evaluation of swallowing.
 The VFSS is also known as the modified barium swallow study (MBSS) and is a radiographic procedure used to gain further information regarding dysphagia.
 Please see ASHA’s resource on the Videofluroscopic Swallowing Study for further information on the VFSS.
 The FEES is a portable procedure that may be completed in outpatient clinic space or at bedside by passing an endoscope transnasally (Langmore et al., 1988).
-Please see ASHA’s resource on Fiberoptic Endoscopic Evaluation of Swallowing for further information on the FEES.
+Please see ASHA’s resource on Flexible Endoscopic Evaluation of Swallowing for further information on the FEES.

 Instrumental techniques are usually conducted either independently by the SLP or by the SLP in conjunction with other members of the interprofessional team (e.g., radiologist, radiologic technologist, physiatrist, otolaryngologist).
 SLPs help guide medical decision making regarding the appropriateness of these procedures given the severity and nature of the patient’s swallowing deficits.
 SLPs interpret and apply the results of imaging to dysphagia treatment plans and make recommendations and referrals as appropriate.
 SLPs do not require special certification from any entity to perform instrumental assessments.
 However, per the ASHA Code of Ethics, SLPs should have appropriate training and demonstrate competency before completing instrumental techniques.
 Instrumental assessments may be recommended and completed regardless of setting (e.g., hospital, skilled nursing facility) in which the services are delivered.